Numbericons/sudoku/README.md

 ### Site Features:

 * Responsive buttons and react lifecycle methods
-* Creates a unique board each time the website is refreshed
+* Creates a unique board each time the website is refreshed.